-signature=SHA1 An SHA1 signature will be computed for all The SHA1 algorithm is purported to be some what slower than the MD5 algorithm, but at the same time is significantly better from a cryptographic point of view (i.e. much fewer collisions, much lower probability of being hacked.)
+- signature=SHA1 An SHA1 signature will be computed for all The SHA1 algorithm is purported to be some what slower than the MD5 algorithm, but at the same time is significantly better from a cryptographic point of view (i.e. much fewer collisions, much lower probability of being hacked.)
 It adds four more bytes than the MD5 signature.
 We strongly recommend that either this option or MD5 be specified as a default for all files.
-Note, only one of the two options MD5 or SHA1 can be computed for any file.

-signature=MD5 An MD5 signature will be computed for all files saved.
+Note, only one of the two options MD5 or SHA1 can be computed for any file. - signature=SHA256 A SHA256 signature will be computed for all files saved.
 Adding this option generates about 5% extra overhead for each file saved.
+In addition to the additional CPU time, the SHA256 signature adds 44 more bytes per file to your catalog. - signature=SHA512 A SHA256 signature will be computed for all files saved.
+Adding this option generates about 5% extra overhead for each file saved.
+In addition to the additional CPU time, the SHA512 signature adds 87 more bytes per file to your catalog. - signature=MD5 An MD5 signature will be computed for all files saved.
+Adding this option generates about 5% extra overhead for each file saved.
 In addition to the additional CPU time, the MD5 signature adds 16 more bytes per file to your catalog.
-We strongly recommend that this option or the SHA1 option be specified as a default for all files.

-basejob=<options> The options letters specified are used when running a Backup Level=Full with BaseJobs.
-The options letters are the same as in the verify= options below.

-accurate=<options> The options letters specified are used when running a Backup Level=Incremental/Differential in Accurate mode.
-The options letters are the same as in the verify= directive below.

-verify=<options> The options letters specified are used when running a Verify Level=Catalog as well as the DiskToCatalog level job.
+We strongly recommend that this option or the SHA1 option be specified as a default for all files. - dedup=none|storage|bothsides The Dedup Fileset option can use the following values: - \ storage All the deduplication work is done on Storage Daemon side if the device type is dedup.
+(Default value) - none Force File Daemon and Storage Daemon to not use deduplication even if the device type is dedup. - bothsides The deduplication work is done on the FD and the SD if the device type is dedup. - basejob=<options> The options letters specified are used when running a Backup Level=Full with BaseJobs.
+The options letters are the same as in the accurate= option below. - accurate=<options> The options letters specified are used when running a Backup Level=Incremental/Differential in Accurate mode.
+The options letters are the same as in the verify= option below with the addition of the following options: - A Always backup files - M Look mtime/ctime like normal incremental backup verify=<options> The options letters specified are used when running a Verify Level=Catalog as well as the DiskToCatalog level job.
 The options letters may be any combination of the following:

-'''

-i compare the inodes
+- i compare the inodes

-p compare the permission bits
+- p compare the permission bits

-n compare the number of links
+- n compare the number of links

-u compare the user id
+- u compare the user id

-g compare the group id
+- g compare the group id

-s compare the size
+- s compare the size

-a compare the access time
+- a compare the access time

-m compare the modification time (st_mtime)
+- m compare the modification time (st\mtime)

-c compare the change time (st_ctime)
+- c compare the change time (st\ctime)

-d report file size decreases
+- d report file size decreases

-5 compare the MD5 signature
+- 5 compare the MD5 signature

-1 compare the SHA1 signature
+- 1 compare the SHA1 signature

-A Only for Accurate option, it allows to always backup the file

-'''
+- 2 compare the SHA256 signature

+- 3 compare the SHA512 signature